uhxchange/uhxchange.github.io/index.md

 ### Milestone 2: Mockup Development

+Milestone 2 started on April 16, 2021 and completed April 27, 2021.

+The goal of Milestone 2 was to improve the functionality and quality of our application.

-Milestone 2 will be managed using [UHXchange GitHub Project M2](https://github.com/uhxchange/uhxchange/projects/3)
+Milestone 2 was managed using [UHXchange GitHub Project M2](https://github.com/uhxchange/uhxchange/projects/3)

 ## Team